Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 - 40 percent of sellers needed no funding to start working on Etsy.

-The marketplace sellers’ business types and demographic information is surveyed as well.
+The sellers’ business types and demographic information is surveyed as well.

-With such information at hand, it is possible to build a detailed seller portrait, to tweak a proposal, and outline the best approach for future negotiations with sellers.
+With such information at hand and a well-thought e commerce vendor management processes, it is possible to build a detailed seller portrait, to tweak a proposal, and outline the best approach for future negotiations with wholesale suppliers.

 Such a survey can be implemented through polls or questionnaires, or the data you need can be accessed through the existing surveys that are embracing your targeted sellers.

-When you have a picture of your targeted sellers’ characteristics and needs, it’s time to set up an offer and build an acquisition strategy.
+When you have a picture of your targeted suppliers’ characteristics and needs, it’s time to set up an offer and build an acquisition strategy.

 True Experience #1